TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 ### Note, Modifier, and Special Phrase Type Divisions

-To help prevent issues with future additions to existing specifications creating nonsensical ordering for note/modifier/special types, it has been decided that going forward types should be divided into sections of 32 to help organize things.
+To help prevent issues with future additions to existing specifications creating nonsensical ordering for note/modifier/special types, it was decided that going forward types should be divided into sections of 32 to help organize things.
 These divisions will be specified in each track type's document.

 ### Local Events